ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 + more stuff to handle the new getopt config
 ```

-- It's not my code, so i can't say that my code has been added to billions of devices.
+- It's not my code, so I can't say that my code has been added to billions of devices.
   But it's because of my report, and this Diary, that the code has been patched.
   it still feels good :]

-- Perhaps i should take it easy since i want to do a difficult challenge starting in a few days.
+- Perhaps I should take it easy since I want to do a difficult challenge starting in a few days.
   Non non Biyori, then some simple asm later.
 - I'm going to play with "Practical Malware Analysis" binaries.
-  It's easy stuff but it's exactly what i want for today.
+  It's easy stuff but it's exactly what I want for today.
   I'm going back to work tomorrow and it will be a PITA day.

 ---